the paratheatre workings

 Antero:

 Jessica: Now, the integration part.
-How do you personally find you integrate this work into your everyday life?
+How do you personally integrate this work into your everyday life?

 Antero: